CIIRC-ROP/batch-annotation-tool/README.md

 ## Configuration file

+The program is fully configurable by the config file.
+The configuration allows us to set user interface default parameters, data format parameters, and classes for annotation.
+Multi-class annotation is possible.

-- Configuration is written in JSON format, with the comment extension.
+- The configuration is written in JSON format, with the comment extension.
 - Content of the `klikatko.json`:

+Example of the configuration file for annotation of two classes:
 ```
 {